acs2405/LSysGen/README.md

 ```

 If everything goes well, you will get the library `lsysgen.a` (that contains all the functionality of the project) and the executable `lsys`, the main program.
 Type `./lsys --help` for information about usage and arguments.

+No other Linux distributions have been tested yet for this project.

 <!--
 (*Optional*) If you wish to re-build the lexer and parser files from the grammars (`*.g4`), run (in the project root directory):